FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 FIDO2 is the second version of the standard and WebAuthn is part of FIDO2.
 It was standardized starting in 2015 and fully baked in 2019.

 WebAuthn is about the browser interaction with a passwordless protocol.
 CTAP2 is a complementary standard which handles the browser to authenticator communication.
+The yellow smiley face below is the user and the white globe is the browser.

-TODODIAGRAM
+{% include _image.liquid src="/assets/img/advice/webauthn-explained/ctap2-webauthn.png" alt="Showing the difference between CTAP2 and WebAuthn." class="img-fluid" figure=false %}

 Assume you have a website that lets a user login with an authenticator.
 CTAP2 is handling the portion between the authenticator and the browser.
 It's worth noting that you can use CTAP2 without WebAuthn.
 But you would always want to get to the authenticator so you can have that passwordless authentication event, so CTAP2 would be in the picture if you were using FIDO2 with a native app.